farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > ### Progress Clocks
 >
 > These represent the ongoing effort of someone to achieve their goal.
-You tick this clock by using the `effect rating` of an action roll on successes.
 >
+> When a PC succeeds an action roll, you can use a `progress clock` and:
+>
+> - Tick 1 segment for a `limited effect`.
+> - Tick 2 segments for a `standard effect`.
+> - Tick 3 segments for a `great effect`.
+>
+> ---
+>
 > _How much money do we need before we can fix the ship?
 How much damage can the city withstand before there's nothing left to save?_
->

 > ### Danger Clocks
 >
 > These represent the imminent danger about to face the player.
-You tick this clock by using the `position rating` of an action roll on consequences.
 >
+> When a PC gets a consequence from an action roll, you can use `danger clock` and:
+>
+> - Tick 3 segments for a `desperate position`.
+> - Tick 2 segments for a `risky position`.
+> - Tick 1 segment for a `controlled position`.
+>
+> ---
+>
 > _How long until they realize we are here?
 How much oxygen do we have left?_
->

 > ### Opposing Clocks
 >
 > These represent the progress of two opposing parties to get to their goal.
-The effect and position ratings can both be used to tick one or the other clock.
+The `effect` and `position` ratings can both be used to tick one or the other clock.
+>
+> ---
 >
 > _Can we win the race against the fan favourite?
 Can we convince the judge that we are wrongly accused before the end of the trial?_